 I am an engineering manager in Seattle.
-I work in EMC’s Isilon business unit on HDFS (Hadoop).
+I work in Dell’s Isilon business unit on the HDFS file protocol (Hadoop).

 In 2013 my first book was published, Lost Seattle (fun errata through the link).
 I write a rephotography and history column for Capitol Hill Seattle blog, and contribute to the blog of the Capitol Hill Historical Society.
 I have also written for Crosscut.com and the Westside Weekly newspaper.

 Until the end of 2017 I served on the Seattle Mayor’s Landmarks Preservation Board.
 Past activities included board member of Pacific Northwest Historians Guild, chair of the Mayor’s Seattle Pedestrian Advisory Board, and member of the urban design plan advisory board for Seattle’s International District.
 Incidentally, I’m certified fluent in Japanese.